easierway/g_met/README.md

-# GMet
+# XMet
-GMet is to solve the following pains:
+XMet is to solve the following pains:
 * Various metrics solution in a group bring the hard problems of maintaining.
 Even, the whole group uses unified data aggregation and demonstration solution such as: ELK (ElasticSearch LogStach Kibana) or EFK (ElasticSearch FluentD Kibana).
 Because, the way to output metric log/data and the format of log/data are normally different.

 * The ineffcient metric data creating and extracting ways take huge CPU resouce.